reinierl/docile-charge-point/README.md

 ## TODOs

 It's far from finished now.
 The next steps I plan to develop:

- * Expectations over more than one message (expectAnyOf, expectInAnyOrder, expectEventually)

- * Extend the DSL with nicer expectation syntax

- * Make it able to simulate multiple charge points at once

  * Make it able to take both Central System and Charge Point roles